Mellow Yellow

 "Mellow Yellow" is a song written and recorded by Scottish singer-songwriter Donovan.
-In the US, it reached No. 2 on the Billboard Hot 100.
+Released in the US in 1966, it reached No. 2 on the Billboard Hot 100.
 Outside the US, "Mellow Yellow" peaked at No. 8 in the UK in early 1967.

 Content

 The song was rumoured to be about smoking dried banana skins, which was believed to be a hallucinogenic drug in the 1960s, though this aspect of bananas has since been debunked.
-According to Donovan's notes, accompanying the album Donovan's Greatest Hits, the rumour that one could get high from smoking dried banana skins was started by Country Joe McDonald in 1966, and Donovan heard the rumour three weeks before "Mellow Yellow" was released as a single.
+According to Donovan's liner notes for the album Donovan's Greatest Hits, the rumour that one could get high from smoking dried banana skins was started by Country Joe McDonald in 1966, and Donovan heard the rumour three weeks before "Mellow Yellow" was released as a single.